 The weather forecast said there was going to be fog and mist today, ideal I thought, time to head to the patch.
 I can see you all thinking what on earth is he on about fog and mist make for appealing birding conditions, you can’t see half the stuff and it is normally cold and wet.
 Well yes I agree but I have this idea for a photograph of a silhouetted grebe emerging from the mist so when the weatherman and free time connect I’m heading for the lake.

-I was greeted by some lovely prolonged views of a rather photogenic Grey Heron, fishing from one of the man made fishing decks created round the lake, I liked the surreal feel of a wild animal fishing from a man made platform designed for fishing (although I didn’t approach him to see if he had caught anything or check his license!
+Fortunately I was greeted by some lovely prolonged views of a rather photogenic Grey Heron.
+He stood fishing from one of the man made fishing decks created round the lake.
+I liked the surreal feel of a wild animal fishing from a man made platform designed for fishing.
+Although I didn’t approach him to see if he had caught anything or check his license!
 I did snap off a load of photos, quite a few of which I was pleased with even though I had to step up my ISO (and believe me my old Canon 20D struggles with noise above iso200), and had quite a slow shutter speed (1/60).

 From here I continued around the lake, briefly stopping on the almost island that is a hangout for fishermen (fortunately there were none here today) where I had some lovely close views of a Grey Wagtail (although she didn’t let me photograph her, but flew off across the lake towards the weir where I had seen her last week and a Great crested grebe (see first photo, would have been great had there been a mist!), as well as some of the local Coots.

 I encountered another or possibly the same Grey Wagtail (in flight) along the river just beyond the A5 crossing, but sadly little else of note as the heavens opened and I started to get wet.
-I don’t mind the rain but my back is not in good shape and lugging the hefty photographic gear for 2 hours was about all I could manage so I headed home, happy with my Heron photos but aggrieved I had believed the weather forecast and hoped for mist.
+I don’t mind the rain but my back is not in good shape; and lugging the hefty photographic gear for 2 hours was about all I could manage.
+So I headed home, happy with my Heron photos but aggrieved I had believed the weather forecast and been Wishing for Mist.